 Anaphylaxis is a severe life-threatening allergic reaction caused by exposure to an allergen.
 It can occur within minutes or seconds and can become worse quickly.
 It is mostly caused by food.
 Data says nearly one in 50 Americans have anaphylaxis.
-But researchers believe that one in 20 people might have anaphylaxis.
-Let’s dive into detail about the causes, stages, and treatment for anaphylaxis.
+However, researchers believe that one in 20 people might have anaphylaxis.
+Let's dive into detail about the causes, stages, and treatment for anaphylaxis.

 What is anaphylaxis?